kubi-zone/kubi.zone/website/content/docs/v0.1.0/getting-started/usage.md

 template = "docs/page.html"

 [extra]
-lead = "Installing the Kubizone Helm Chart" toc = true top = false
+lead = "Using the Zone and Record resources." toc = true top = false
 +++

-Once you have completed the [installaton](./installation), you can start building out your Zones and Records, the same way you do all your other Kubernetes Resources.
+Once you have completed the [installation](../installation), you can start building out your Zones and Records, the same way you do all your other Kubernetes Resources.

 ```yaml